tidwall/gjson/SYNTAX.md

 to form new documents.
 Wrapping comma-separated paths between `[...]` or `{...}` will result in a new array or object, respectively.

-For example, using the given multipath
+For example, using the given multipath:

 ```
 {name.first,age,"the_murphys":friends.#(last="Murphy")#.first}